thealinivan/ml-augmentation/README.md

 **Folders:**
 - img, noise, color and mixed represents the folders where the main images datasets reside
 - each folder has 2 subfolders, **carton** and **plastic**
-- each subfolder contains images named 0.jpg, 1.jpg etc
+- each subfolder contains images named 0.jpg, 1.jpg etc (samples only for augmentation & more created when running the code)

 **Python files:**
 - main.py handles the program logic according to the selected menu options